 How to Quit Binge Drinking Alcohol

-Binge drinking alcohol is one of the most common patterns of alcohol use in America.
-In fact, over 50% of all alcohol consumed in the United States is consumed in this manner.
-To explain, binge drinking is defined as consuming alcohol in a manner that produces a blood alcohol concentration (BAC) to 0.08 grams or more.
+Binge drinking alcohol is a common, dangerous pattern of alcohol use in America.
+Binge drinking is defined as consuming alcohol in a manner that produces a blood alcohol concentration (BAC) of 0.08 grams or more.
 In other words, binge drinking is characterized by a man consuming 5 or more drinks or a woman having 4 drinks in a 2-hour span.
-While binge drinking is typically viewed as an innocent form of adult fun, this activity is known to cause short and long-term adverse effects.

 Signs and Effects of Binge Drinking

 The signs of binge drinking vary from person to person, depending on a variety of factors.
 Unlike other forms of alcohol abuse, binge drinking may not be frequent or consistent.
-However, individuals who consume large amounts of alcohol in a short timespan will have negative short- and long-term effects on their overall health and functioning.
+However, individuals who consume large amounts of alcohol in just a few hours will have negative short- and long-term effects on their overall health and functioning.

 The common signs of binge drinking include: